 Now that the image is deleted you can pull and load the image from your repository using the "docker run" command by including your account name from Docker Hub.

 Since we previously deleted the image and it was no longer available on our local system, Docker will download it and store it in the designated location.

-In this part, we learned how to create a Docker file, write some basic instructions and the build and image using it as a recipe.
-We also covered the basics of pushing our new custom image to the Docker Hub registry and the pulling it to our local machine.
-In the next part of this series of Docker tutorials, I will showcase how we can automate the image building procedure so that we can instantly create custom images any time we need them!
+In this part, we learned how to create a Docker file, write some basic instructions, and build an image using it as a recipe.
+We also covered the basics of pushing our new custom image to the Docker Hub registry and pulling it to our local machine.
+In the next part of this series of Docker tutorials, I will showcase how we can automate the image-building procedure so that we can instantly create custom images any time we need them!
 Stay tuned.